U.S. Embassy Islamabad, Pakistan - ISL

 Approved physicians in Pakistan

-It is your responsibility to schedule a medical exam with one of the physicians below before your visa interview at the U.S. Embassy.
+You must complete a medical exam with one of these physicians BEFORE your visa interview at the U.S. Embassy.

 LAHORE